ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modernizing-existing-add-ons.md

 [TOC]

 ## Updating your mod.addon.php file
-In order to use the new approach, you will have to have your mod file use and extend the module add-on service
+In order to use the new approach, you will have to have your mod file use and extend the module add-on service.
+Your mod file will also need to add the protected variable $addon_name in the class

 ```
 use ExpressionEngine\Service\Addon\Module;

-class Addon extends Module
+class Amazing_add_on extends Module
+{
+    protected $addon_name = 'amazing_add_on';

 ```

 ## Updating your mcp.addon.php file

-In order to use the new approach, you will have to have your mcp file use and extend the Mcp add-on service
+In order to use the new approach, you will have to have your mcp file use and extend the Mcp add-on service.
+Your mcp file will also need to add the protected variable $addon_name in the class

 ```
 use ExpressionEngine\Service\Addon\Mcp;

-class Addon_mcp extends Mcp
+class Amazing_add_on_mcp extends Mcp
+{
+    protected $addon_name = 'amazing_add_on';
 ```

 ## Updating your ext.addon.php file

-In order to use the new approach, you will have to have your ext file use and extend the Extension add-on service
+In order to use the new approach, you will have to have your ext file use and extend the Extension add-on service.
+Your ext file will also need to add the protected variable $addon_name in the class

 ```
 use ExpressionEngine\Service\Addon\Extension;

-class Addon_ext extends Extension
+class Amazing_add_on_ext extends Extension
+{
+    protected $addon_name = 'amazing_add_on';
 ```

 ## Updating your upd.addon.php file